Seven Steps of the Spanish Translation Process

 Step 1: The Preparation:

 Spanish translators must begin the translation process by asking the following questions: What is the nature of the text that needs to be translated?
 Is it literary, technical, descriptive, informational or communicative?
 Who is the target audience?
-They must also be prepared to ask some hard questions about their own ability, for example, are they capable of handling this particular translation?
+They must also be prepared to ask hard questions about their ability; for example, are they capable of handling this particular translation?
 Will they have enough time to complete the Spanish translation?
 Will they need any special dictionaries or any special reference material?
 If a Spanish translation of the text already exists, translators must peruse that previous translation.

 Step 2:Reading the Source Text:

 Spanish translators must read the source text more than once.
 They must be sure they comprehend the text entirely and not in patches.
 They should be in frequent touch with the author of the source text or the client to clear their doubts and ascertain their requirements.
 Repeated readings of the source text should allow translators to arrive at its true meaning and form an idea of the style.
 It should draw translators´ attention to special features of the source text and the range of idioms, metaphors, proverbs, and allusions that the author may have employed.

 If the text is simple and straightforward, then translators are spared the pains of additional research.
 Otherwise they might have to do some background reading; they may have to study recent publications on the subject in the source language, the target language as well as in translation; they must examine already existing translations of similar subject matter; they must look up the meanings of unfamiliar words, idioms and proverbs.

 Step 4: Tackling Difficult Parts: